Seddryck/NBi/_documentation/compare-equivalence-resultsets.md

 </equalTo>
 {% endhighlight %}

+### Combination of sequences

+It's also possible to define a result-set as the combination of sequences.

 ## Advanced features

 With NBi, you can also check a cell's value against special values such as *null*, *empty* or *any value*.
 This is detailed in the article about [special and generic values](/docs/compare-special-generic-values/).